Clinical Core Laboratory Services

 Central Clinical Laboratory

-The Central Clinical Laboratory (CCL) is a highly automated, high-volume core laboratory that provides testing for Mayo Clinic Hospital, Methodist Campus, and Mayo Clinic Hospital, Saint Marys Campus; Mayo Clinic outpatients; Mayo Medical Laboratories; and Clinical Trials clients.
+The Central Clinical Laboratory (CCL) is a highly automated, high-volume core laboratory that provides testing for Mayo Clinic Hospital, Methodist Campus, and Mayo Clinic Hospital, Saint Marys Campus; Mayo Clinic outpatients; Mayo Clinic Laboratories; and Clinical Trials clients.
 The CCL provides STAT and routine testing for automated chemistry, automated hematology and immunoassay determinations.

 The CCL performs more than 8.5 million tests per year, which accounts for about 40 percent of the testing volume of the Department of Laboratory Medicine and Pathology.
 The CCL staff actively participates in research studies related to the development of new clinical tests, the clinical utility and outcomes assessment of those tests, and appropriate test use.

 The Renal Laboratory is a testing and diagnostic lab that performs renal function testing and urinalysis.
-It is a high-volume lab that provides STAT and routine testing for Mayo Clinic Hospital, Saint Marys Campus, and Mayo Clinic Hospital, Methodist Campus; Mayo Clinic outpatients; Mayo Medical Laboratories; and Clinical Trial clients.
+It is a high-volume lab that provides STAT and routine testing for Mayo Clinic Hospital, Saint Marys Campus, and Mayo Clinic Hospital, Methodist Campus; Mayo Clinic outpatients; Mayo Clinic Laboratories; and Clinical Trial clients.
 One unique feature of the Renal Laboratory is that it contains both an analytical lab utilizing technical staff and a patient testing unit employing nursing staff.